Eurogroup's Juncker warns of possible Greece default

 The very possibility of bankruptcy should encourage Athens to "get muscles" when it comes to implementing reforms, he added.

-Greece's government on Saturday continued talks with lenders to secure a 130 billion euro (108 billion pounds) bailout before turning to the trickier task of persuading political leaders to back unpopular reforms involved in the rescue.
+Greece's government on Saturday continued talks with lenders to secure a 130 billion euro ($171 bln) bailout before turning to the trickier task of persuading political leaders to back unpopular reforms involved in the rescue.

 On the brink of bankruptcy, Greece must wrap up talks with foreign lenders on the bailout and quickly get political approval to ensure funds begin flowing in time for it to pay back 14.5 billion euros of bonds falling due in mid-March.